 Preheat oven to 400 degrees.
 Gather together all ingredients.
 In large bowl, combine cornmeal mix, sifted flour, and sugar (if using).
 Add eggs and buttermilk.
 Stir until batter is smooth (small lumps okay) and pourable.
 Cover and let batter rest 7 minutes to soften cornmeal.

-Add a tablespoon of vegetable oil to each muffin tin's cup.
-Warm in hot oven for 5 minutes.
-Avoid smoking hot.
-Remove from oven.
-Set aside.
-Stir batter until pourable.
-Drop about 3 tablespoons of batter into each cup.
+3 tablespoons of batter to each cup.
 Carefully return muffin tin to hot oven.
 Reduce temperature to 375 degrees.
 Bake 20 to 25 minutes or until golden brown and knife inserted in center comes out clean.
 Serve hot.